hellohaptik/docs_haptik/docs/whatsapp/sending-notifications.md

 Sample CURL request for sending payload for Quick Reply. _(Note how index is used to target specific buttons)_

+`index`: _Zero based index_ to appropriately target the button for which you are sending the param.
+For instance, if you are sending the payload for your second button then the value of `index` would be `1`

 ```
 curl -X POST <base_url>/whatsapp/notification/v2/ \
 -H 'client-id: <client-id>' \